Skip to content

 Sri Lanka

-One of the perfect places for nature and history lovers, with a lovely entrance and a deer that roam through it with a spear to add more charm to the trekkers in the fort.
+It is a perfect place for nature and history lovers.
+The fort has a lovely entrance, and deer roam through it with a spear to add more charm to the trekkers.
 A part of the fort is a military area containing a famous Buddhist temple and another for Hindus.

 Koneswaram Temple